 The city gateway is designed with a minimal form, making it easily recognizable and leaving room for the church itself to communicate its full culture, rather than leaning too heavily on branded materials.

-It is masculine as a traditional gathering place for a city’s leaders, and a key point for defense against attackers.
-It is an immovable structure, yet its purpose is not primarily to keep out, but to let in, and offer protection.
+It is strong as a traditional gathering place for a city’s leaders, and a key point for defense against attackers.
+It is an immovable structure, yet its purpose is not primarily to keep out, rather to welcome in, and offer protection.

 The city gateway is also an honest, accessible, and authentic solution.
 It’s the place where the curious see in, and can access the city if they are intrigued by what they see.